4M (payload) [LuxSpace]

 4M (on 3rd stage) [LuxSpace]

-LuxSpace's 4M mission or Manfred Memorial Moon Mission is a privately funded low-cost mission of opportunity to perform a lunar flyby.
+LuxSpace's 4M mission or Manfred Memorial Moon Mission was a privately funded low-cost mission of opportunity to perform a lunar flyby.

-The spacecraft, named in honour of the late OHB-System founder Manfred Fuchs, will be part of the last stage of a lunar mission, due to be launched end of october 2014.
-4M is mounted in the equipment bay of the third stage of the CZ-3C/G2 (LM-3B/G2) launch vehicle.
+The spacecraft, named in honour of the late OHB-System founder Manfred Fuchs, was part of the last stage of a lunar mission, due to be launched end of october 2014.
+4M was mounted in the equipment bay of the third stage of the CZ-3C/G2 launch vehicle.

-The 4M spacecraft is powered primarly by 28 high energy density, non-rechargeable battery cells, guaranteeing the nominal mission whilst providing 6 W to the main payload and the experiments.
-As a secondary power source two arrays of each eight triple layer solar cells are mounted on the payload charging four × Li-Ion cells.
+The 4M spacecraft was powered primarly by 28 high energy density, non-rechargeable battery cells, guaranteeing the nominal mission whilst providing 6 W to the main payload and the experiments.
+As a secondary power source two arrays of each eight triple layer solar cells were mounted on the payload charging four × Li-Ion cells.

-The spacecraft systems consist of an on-board computer (FM430 and interface board), an I/Q modulator, a RF power amplifier, providing a nominal 1.5 W into the antenna and a quarter-wavelength antenna.
-As a scientific payload, a radiation experiment is to determine the radiation dose on the trajectory.
+The spacecraft systems consisted of an on-board computer (FM430 and interface board), an I/Q modulator, a RF power amplifier, providing a nominal 1.5 W into the antenna and a quarter-wavelength antenna.
+As a scientific payload, a radiation experiment was to determine the radiation dose on the trajectory.

-The nominal mission duration is 8.17 days.
-The Lunar flyby will occur about 4.04 days.
-As the 4M spcecraft as no capabilities for course correction, the final trajectory is not determined and depends on the final injection vector.
-During flyby, the distance to earth will be about 399636 km at most with a distance to the Moon between 12000 and 24000 km.
+The nominal mission duration was 8.17 days.
+The Lunar flyby occured about 4.04 days.
+As the 4M spcecraft had no capabilities for course correction, the final trajectory was not determined and depended on the final injection vector.
+During flyby, the distance to earth was about 399636 km at most with a distance to the Moon between 12000 and 24000 km.

-The 4M spacecraft will transmit continuously on 145.98 MHz with a 1.5 W power input at a simple monopole antenna.
-Transmission is about to start 77.8 minutes after launch.
-The amateur radio payload will transmit a JT65B signal, which can be decoded by radio amateurs.
+The 4M spacecraft transmited continuously on 145.98 MHz with a 1.5 W power input at a simple monopole antenna.
+Transmission was about to start 77.8 minutes after launch.
+The amateur radio payload transmited a JT65B signal, which could be decoded by radio amateurs.

 4M transmitted its last message on 11 November 2015.
 After more than 438 hours, 4M has largely exceeded its design lifetime.